 Salon Management: Rent a Hairdressing Chair Advice

-There are three main options when it comes to sorting out an agreement between a salon owner and a freelance stylist.
+There are three main options when it comes to arranging a chair rental agreement between a salon owner and a freelance stylist.
 Which you choose depends purely on your preference and which system works best for your circumstances.

 In this system, rather than charging rent, the salon takes a cut out of the hairdresser’s takings, usually in the region of 40-60%.
 Whilst this method can lead to big takings if the stylist is flying, there is also a risk of poor income if they go through a quiet patch or become sick.

 2. A Fixed Rent